 Carefully!
 Swans are big birds, and they can be very territorial and quite aggressive.
 You don’t want to be pecked by one, and they are quite capable of breaking an adults arm if they feel threatened.
 So give them some respect and space when you feed.

 On the Water.
-Be sure to always through food into the water and don’t encourage swans to come out onto the bank to get it.
-Doming out of the water uses precious energy which they have to work so hard to build up.
+Be sure to always throw food into the water and don’t encourage swans to come out onto the bank to get it.
+Comming out of the water uses precious energy which they have to work so hard to build up.
 And out of the water, they are also more vulnerable to natural predators and dog attacks.

 Offer floating food.
 Another reason why specialist swan food is s good idea is that it will float for longer than most other things.
 This allows the swans to use their proffered surface feeding method.
 It also means that more of the food will get eaten, with less sinking to the bottom and being wasted.

 We’ve seen that food offered by humans, while not quite as good as a natural diet, has become a valuable extra source of nutrition for swans.

 Bread and a range of other kitchen scraps are fine to feed.
 Specialist Swan food offers the best balance of nutrition and floats best, letting them feed naturally.

 It’s great to know that, far from harming wildlife, we can still enjoy feeding with swans and ducks and we are helping them.